Kim Jong-seo (musician)

-He has released 19 solo albums up to now, and is currently active as Seoul's Ambassador for Environment.
-His latest single, "Star's Story" (별 이야기) talks about how we used to be able to see stars at night, but not anymore in big cities.
+He has released 19 solo albums, and is also Seoul's Ambassador for Environment.
+His single, "Star's Story" (별 이야기) talks about how we used to be able to see stars at night, but not anymore in big cities.
 Through this song which was jointly produced with another former member of Buhwal, he calls for people to return the clean environment to our next generation.
 He was also invited to perform in United Nations Anniversary on 23 June 2009 in New York City.